Rapcohen/BlackjackGA/README.md

     - [EC-Kity (Version 0.2.3)](https://pypi.org/project/eckity/) for the genetic algorithm execution.
     - [blackjack21 (version 1.2.1)](https://pypi.org/project/blackjack21/) for the Blackjack simulation
 2. Performance:
-    - The algorithm takes a long time to run with the mentioned settings.
+    - The algorithm takes a long time to run with the settings mentioned above.
-    - The bottleneck is the fitness score calculation, which simulates 100,000 rounds of Blackjack per strategy.
+    - The bottleneck is the fitness score calculation, which simulates many rounds of Blackjack per strategy.
     - The results shown here were obtained after running the algorithm for over 24 hours.

 ## Usage